dunkelfrosch/docker-bitbucket/README.md

 > sample configuration for linking mysql container directly

 ## container access and maintenance
-you can check container health by accessing logs of inner tomcat/bitbucket processes directly as long as the container is still running. as you can see in this screenshot, atlassian bitbucket was starting successfully (*we've to ignore some by-side warnings ;)* )
+You can check container health by accessing logs of inner tomcat/bitbucket processes directly as long as the container is still running.
+As you can see in this screenshot, Atlassian Bitbucket was starting successfully (*Let's ignore some minor warnings ;)* )

 ```bash
 docker logs df-atls-bitbucket